AoufNihed/SELConnect/README.md

 2. **multi_generator.py**: Generates configuration files for multiple relays based on the Master CSV
 3. **rdb_parser.py**: Low-level parser for SEL RDB files (regex-based)
 4. **extractor.py**: Extracts relay settings from RDB files using mapping definitions
-5. **template_generator.py**: Produces relay-specific templates for configuration
+5. **enhanced_rdb_generator.py**: Core implementation using SEL_RDB library for perfect RDB generation
 6. **csv_report.py**: Generates summary reports and exports processed data to CSV

 ## Problems Solved

 ### A. Manual Configuration
 - **Problem**: Manual relay setup in QuickSet is time-consuming and prone to human error
-- **Solution**: Python scripts automatically generate configuration files from the Master CSV, ensuring consistency and accuracy
+- **Solution**: Python scripts automatically generate perfect RDB files from the Master CSV, ensuring consistency and accuracy

 ### B. Managing Multiple Relays
 - **Problem**: Manual management of dozens of relays is inefficient and error-prone
-- **Solution**: The Master CSV and generator produce ready-to-use configuration files for each relay, simplifying bulk operations
+- **Solution**: The Master CSV and generator produce ready-to-use perfect RDB files for each relay, simplifying bulk operations

 ### C. RTAC Integration
 - **Problem**: Manual setup of communication protocols (DNP3/IEC61850) in Architect is complex